-- our ability to provide acceptable evidence of safety and efficacy; - acceptance by physicians and patients of each product or product candidate as a safe and effective treatment; - perceived advantages of our products or product candidates over alternative treatments; - relative convenience and ease of administration of our products or product candidates compared to existing treatments; - any labeling restrictions placed upon each product or product candidate in connection with its approval; - the prevalence and severity of the adverse side effects of each of our products or product candidates; - the clinical indications for which each of our products or product candidates are approved, including any potential additional restrictions placed upon each product or product candidate in connection with its approval; - prevalence of the disease or condition for which each product or product candidate is approved; - the cost of treatment in relation to alternative treatments, including generic products; - the extent to which each product or product candidate is approved for inclusion on formularies of hospitals and managed care organizations and the level of reimbursement; - any negative publicity related to our or our competitors' products or product candidates, including as a result of any related adverse side effects:

-- the effectiveness of our or any current or future collaborators' sales, marketing and distribution strategies; - pricing and cost effectiveness; and - the availability of adequate reimbursement by third parties.
+- our ability to provide acceptable evidence of safety and efficacy; - acceptance by physicians and patients of each product or product candidate as a safe and effective treatment; - perceived advantages of our products or product candidates over alternative treatments; - relative convenience and ease of administration of our products or product candidates compared to existing treatments; - any labeling restrictions placed upon each product or product candidate in connection with its approval; - the prevalence and severity of the adverse side effects of each of our products or product candidates; - the clinical indications for which each of our products or product candidates are approved, including any potential additional restrictions placed upon each product or product candidate in connection with its approval; - prevalence of the disease or condition for which each product or product candidate is approved; - the cost of treatment in relation to alternative treatments, including competitors and generic products; - the extent to which each product or product candidate is approved for inclusion on formularies of hospitals and managed care organizations and the level of reimbursement; - any negative publicity related to our or our competitors' products or product candidates, including as a result of any related adverse side effects; - the effectiveness of our or any current or future collaborators' sales, marketing and distribution strategies; - pricing and cost effectiveness; and - the availability of adequate reimbursement by third parties.

-For example, new AEDs that were introduced in the market as NCEs historically have not quickly gained significant market share against existing molecules in the epilepsy market because physicians are often reluctant to change a stable patient's existing therapy (even for an NCE) and risk a breakthrough seizure or tolerability issues in their patients.
-Although Oxtellar XR and Trokendi XR are not NCEs, they are subject to the risk that they will not be able to gain significant market share against existing AEDs.
-If our products or product candidates do not achieve an adequate level of acceptance by physicians, third-party payors and patients, we may not generate sufficient revenues from these products or product candidates to become or remain profitable on a timely basis, if at all.
+For example, new AEDs that were introduced in the market as NCEs historically have not quickly gained significant market share against existing molecules in the epilepsy market because physicians are often reluctant to change a patient's existing therapy (even for an NCE) and risk a breakthrough seizure or exacerbate tolerability issues in their patients.
+Although Oxtellar XR and Trokendi XR are not NCEs, they are subject to the risk that they will not be able to gain significant market share against existing or new AEDs, particularly since their markets are dominated by low cost generic product offerings.
+If our products or product candidates do not achieve an adequate level of acceptance by physicians, third-party payors and patients, we may not generate sufficient revenues from these products or product candidates to remain profitable.